Article Collection

 ZeroMQ sockets support many-to-many connections between endpoints.

-- Request–Reply.
+- REQ-REP, Request–Reply.
 Connects a set of clients to a set of services.
 This is a standard remote procedure call and task distribution pattern, a “service bus” topology

-ZeroMQ API is similar to the convenient BSD sockets API (send, recv), but hides low-level details and provides the mentioned high-level patterns.
+ZeroMQ API is similar to the convenient BSD sockets API (send, recv), but it hides low-level details and provides the mentioned high-level patterns.

 ZeroMQ and BSD Sockets - a Comparison